agragregra/optimizedhtml-start-template/readme.md

 <p>Author: <a href="http://webdesign-master.ru" target="_blank">WebDesign Master</a> | <a href="http://webdesign-master.ru/blog/tools/2016-08-19-optimizedhtml.html" target="_blank">Manual in Russian</a></p>

-<p>OptimizedHTML is all-inclusive, optimized for Google PageSpeed start HTML5 template with Bootstrap (grid only), Gulp, Sass, Browsersync, Autoprefixer, Clean-CSS, Uglify, Imagemin, Vinyl-FTP and Bower (libs path) support.
+<p>OptimizedHTML is all-inclusive, optimized for Google PageSpeed start HTML5 template with Bootstrap (grid only), Gulp, Sass, Browsersync, Autoprefixer, Clean-CSS, Uglify, compress-images, Vinyl-FTP and Bower (libs path) support.
 The template contains a <strong>.htaccess</strong> file with caching rules for web server.</p>

 <p>OptimizedHTML Start Template uses the best practices of web development and optimized for Google PageSpeed.</p>